michael2012z/BitBible/markdown/Etheridge/files/Rev.md

 2. In the midst of the wide street of it, and by the river, here and there, (was) the tree of life, which produced twelve fruits, in every month giving each one its fruit.
 And the leaves of the tree (are) for the healing of the nations.

-3. And there shall be no more falling away;Nethro. and the throne of Aloha and of the Lamb shall be in it, and his servants shall serve him.
+3. And there shall be no more falling away;

 4. And they shall see his face, and his name shall be upon their foreheads.